qunsheng/learn-angular2/README.md

 We will be using VSCode as our Editor, just open the project file in VSCode.
 Read the readme.md file in each project.

+First we need install notejs: https://nodejs.org/en/

-Install VS Code Editor: https://code.visualstudio.com/
+Run: `npm install –g angular-cli`Install VS Code Editor: https://code.visualstudio.com/

 Install git: https://git-scm.com/download